Principal flute of the Münchner Philharmoniker and former professor of flute at Royal Conservatory The Hague and Codarts Rotterdam Conservatory.

 Between 2007 and 2010 Herman van Kogelenberg was professor at the Royal Conservatory of The Hague and from 2010 till 2013 at the Rotterdam Conservatory Codarts.

-If you like, you can find more videos & photos here:
+Find more videos & photos here:

 >>> www.hermanvankogelenberg.nl <<<